 Haha.
 Sorry about that.

-They represent the initial gateway into the world of better audio, sort of like how Marijuana (pronounced Mehruh-Juwanna) is considered a gateway into harder stuff like Meth.
+They represent the initial gateway into the world of better audio, sort of like how Marijuana (pronounced Mehruh-Juwanna) is considered a gateway into harder stuff like Meth and Crack.

-It’s a way for newer folks to get a taste of that sweet, sweet, audiophile sound without forking over their kidney to do so.
+It’s a way for newer folks like you to get a taste of that sweet, sweet, audiophile sound without forking over a kidney to do so.

 Enter the 6XX.

 I could have saved that initial $250 (that I spent on the 7506 and M50x) and just purchased a 6XX for way less cash money.

 You’ll find yourself nearly always going back to it because of how true and natural it sounds.
 I have one on my big head right now!!

 But what can you expect when you put one on your big head and listen to music?

-Well maybe not an orgasm.
+Well, maybe not an orgasm.
 But definitely an eargasm!

 One of the best examples I ever read about the experience of an HD600 was that of an Amazon Reviewer.

 It’s not a direct quote, but very close to it.